 The Nobel Prize amount

 Alfred Nobel left most of his estate, more than SEK 31 million (today approximately SEK 1,702 million) to be converted into a fund and invested in “safe securities.”
-The income from the investments was to be “distributed annually in the form of prizes to those who during the preceding year have conferred the greatest benefit to humankind.”The Nobel Prize amount for 2018 was set at Swedish kronor (SEK) 9.0 million per full Nobel Prize.
+The income from the investments was to be “distributed annually in the form of prizes to those who during the preceding year have conferred the greatest benefit to humankind.”The Nobel Prize amount for 2019 is set at Swedish kronor (SEK) 9.0 million per full Nobel Prize.

 More about the Nobel Prize amount

 *Why are the individuals and organisations awarded a Nobel Prize called Nobel Laureates?The word “Laureate” refers to being signified by the laurel wreath.
 In Greek mythology, the god Apollo is represented wearing a laurel wreath on his head.
 A laurel wreath is a circular Crown made of branches and leaves of the bay laurel (in Latin: Laurus nobilis).
 In Ancient Greece, laurel wreaths were awarded to victors as a sign of honour – both in athletic competitions and in poetic meets.

 Links to more facts on the Nobel Prizes: